ksanta/wordofthedaygame/README.md

 # Word of the day game
-This is a simple game that will give you a word and make you guess the correct definition.
+A simple game that will give you a word and prompt you to guess the correct definition.
 All the words have been previously featured as a "word of the day" on a popular dictionary website and are scraped from the website and then stored into a local cache file.